-As a prerequisite to receiving financial aid from the College, each student must apply for a minimum of two outside scholarships.
+We strongly encourage students to apply for outside scholarships.
 Scholarships are often awarded by local service clubs (such as the Knights of Columbus, Council of Catholic Women, and Rotary), corporations, private organizations, religious organizations, high schools, unions, and the military.
 Prospective and current students are encouraged to seek help from high school guidance counselors and browse the Internet (www.scholarshiphelp.org is a good place to begin their search for available scholarships).
 The College encourages its students to apply for as many sources of outside aid as possible.
+Any funds the student is awarded can be used to reduce their out-of-pocket expenses.